agda/agda/doc/user-manual/getting-started/installation.rst

 NixOS
 -----

 Agda is part of the Nixpkgs collection that is used by http://nixos.org/nixos.
-To install Agda and agda-mode for emacs, type:
+To install Agda and agda-mode for Emacs, type:

 .. code-block:: bash